Citroen C5 X plug-in hybrid review

 Citroen has a rich history of producing big, comfortable flagship models that go against the grain in one way or another, from the original DS of the 1970s to the later CX and XM executive saloons.
 Now, the French brand has launched its range-topper for the electrified age: the plug-in hybrid C5 X.

-This is a big car, measuring over 4.8 metres end to end and with a wheelbase of 2,785mm.
-Few mainstream saloons or hatchbacks can match the C5 X’s size, and neither can some of the family SUVs it competes against, such as the Hyundai Tucson or Kia Sportage.
-Although it’s worth noting that the Skoda Superb – one of the few, more obvious rivals to the big Citroen – is a little longer on both those measurements.
+This is a big car, measuring over 4.8 metres end-to-end and with a wheelbase of nearly 2.8 metres.
+Few mainstream saloons or hatchbacks can match that size, and neither can some of family SUVs it competes against, such as the Hyundai Tucson or Kia Sportage.
+Although it’s worth noting that the Skoda Superb – one of the few more obvious rivals to the big Citroen – is a little longer on both those measurements.

 Plant yourself in the driver’s seat and you'll quickly notice the slightly elevated floor, followed by just how close your backside can get to it, making the C5 X feel more saloon-like than any SUV.
 It’s therefore more of a crossover per se, but regardless, the Citroen still has a spacious cabin overall, with room for four six-footers to travel in comfort.
 Even with the optional panoramic sunroof fitted to our test car, headroom in the rear isn’t bad, but we’ll talk more about practicality in a bit.

-Citroen is also claiming fuel economy of up to 217mpg, while fully recharging the 12.4kWh battery takes less than two hours when hooked up to a 7kW home wallbox.
-With CO2 emissions of just 30g/km, the plug-in model sits in the 12% Benefit-in-Kind (BiK) tax band for 2022-23, meaning company-car drivers will have to fork out just £850 a year to run even the top-spec hybrid version – nearly half what you’ll pay for the basic petrol model.
+Citroen claims fuel economy of up to 236mpg, while fully recharging the 12.4kWh battery takes less than two hours when hooked up to a 7kW home wallbox.
+With CO2 emissions of just 30g/km, the plug-in model sits in the 12% Benefit-in-Kind (BiK) tax band, meaning company-car drivers will have to fork out just £850 a year to run even the top-spec hybrid version – nearly half what you’ll pay for the basic petrol model.

 In terms of ride comfort, in many ways, this is the most convincing execution of Citroen’s Advanced Comfort setup to date.
 The system does like to take a second stab at reacting to most undulations, but it does this in such a subtle, gentle fashion that you can’t help but feel you’re being wafted along.
 The setup may be softer than almost any of the C5 X’s rivals, but it manages to escape losing complete control of itself.